Mikopet/mikopet.dev/blog/_posts/2021-12-12-a-rusty-beginning.md

 image: https://www.apriorit.com/images/articles/Rust_language_tutorial.jpeg
 ---

-I am trying to write this post for almost two to three months now... and I am getting the feeling, it is something that cannot be done.
+I was trying to write this post for almost two to three months now... and I am getting the feeling, it is something that cannot be done.
 Ever...
 > Anyhow, content must be born!<!--more-->
 >  -by me, again